Dollar clings on, yen creeps higher as Fed speakers in focus

 Other moves were modest and volumes light owing to a public holiday in Japan.

-The euro EUR= inched higher to $1.1847 and the pound GBP= moved up to $1.2933, though trepidation about rising coronavirus cases in Europe and Brexit turmoil kept a lid on gains.
+The euro inched higher to $1.1847 and the pound moved up to $1.2933, though trepidation about rising coronavirus cases in Europe and Brexit turmoil kept a lid on gains.

 European countries from Denmark to Greece announced new restrictions last week to curb surging infections, while Britain was reported to be considering a new national lockdown.